umbraco/UmbracoDocs/umbraco-heartcore/getting-started/webhooks.md

 # Webhooks

-In this article you can learn more about how to use Webhooks, and how to set them up.
+In this article, you can learn more about how to use Webhooks and set them up.

-Webhooks from the backoffice works the same way as the webhooks from the portal.
-It gives you an option to hook into different actions in order to post information about the action elsewhere.
+Webhooks from the backoffice work the same way as the Webhooks from the portal.
+It gives you an option to hook into different actions to post information about the action elsewhere.

 ## Usage